-*All distribution pipes must be below 30m head (2.94 bar), otherwise a Pressure Reducing Valve (PRV) should be employed.
+*All distribution water pipes must be below 30m head (2.94 bar), otherwise a Pressure Reducing Valve (PRV) should be employed.

 Source: Uniform Technical Guides in Water Reticulation and Plumbing, Suruhanjaya Perkhidmatan Air Negara (SPAN)

-2. Water pressure must be checked and normalized in the event of regular bursting of domestic pipes.
+2. Water pressure must be checked and normalized in the event of regular bursting of domestic water pipes.
 Regular servicing and maintenance of pressure reducing valves are critical in water pressure management.

 3. Water hammering is another common cause of burst pipes and it must be mitigated with water hammer arrestors.
 Selection of piping materials which is not subjected to corrosion, strong joining mechanism, (i.e. hot air fusion or threading) and mechanical strength is recommended.

 4. Finally, ventilation is critical in pump rooms and water tank rooms with excessive chlorine gases.
-Poor ventilation in these rooms can cause corrosion of the pumps and pipe fittings.
+Poor ventilation in these rooms can cause corrosion of the pumps and water pipe fittings.

-5. Regular checking, recording of water pressure and plan for refurbishment during the expiry of (water transport & drainage) service lifespan is essential to minimize the interruption caused by building leakage and the consequential secondary damages.
+5. Regular checking, recording of water pressure and planning for refurbishment during the expiry of (water transport & drainage) service lifespan is essential to minimize the interruption caused by building leakage and the consequential secondary damages.